Can You Store Bananas and Potatoes Together?

 This article will provide detailed information on:

-• Why you should not store bananas and potatoes together
+- Why you should not store bananas and potatoes together.

-• Why spoilage occurs
+- Why spoilage occurs.

-• The best way to buy and store your bananas and potatoes
+- The best way to buy and store your bananas and potatoes.

-Disclaimer: Some links in this article are affiliate links which means I may earn a small commission at no extra cost to you.
+Disclaimer: Some of the links in this article are affiliate links which means I may earn a small commission at no extra cost to you.
 As an Amazon associate I earn from qualifying purchases.

 The Best Way to Store Your Bananas and Potatoes

-Ethylene is a gas that affects the shelf life of most fruits and vegetables.
-This natural, invisible, odorless gas assists in the fruit ripening process 1.
 As a fruit produces more and more ethylene, it forms enzymes that tear down cell walls and starches.
 This causes the fruit to become softer and sweeter or, in the case of potatoes, to bud or sprout.

 In general, it’s best not to store fruits and vegetables together, whether in cabinets, the pantry, or on the counter 2.
 Even in the refrigerator, the ideal way to store produce is in separate compartments 3.
-The United States Department of Agriculture (USDA) also endorses sealed crisper drawers for fruits and vegetables 4.

 Consider the storage location and temperature as well.
 Some fruits, such as unripe bananas, lose their flavor and moisture if kept at low temperatures.
 If you keep potatoes in a damp place with a limited circulation of air, they turn moldy.
-Ultimately, all this food becomes unpalatable and finds itself in the dustbin.
+Ultimately, all this food becomes unpalatable and finds itself in the garbage.

 So, how can you control the speed at which your bananas produce ethylene, keep them fresh, and thereby enhance their shelf life?
 Furthermore, how can you prevent ethylene-sensitive potatoes from sprouting early?
 Let’s find out in the next section.